evkx/evkx.github.io/content/models/nissan/ariya/Ariya_SR/_index.md

 ## Driver assistance

 The Nissan Ariya SR has several standard and optional driver assistance systems for better safety and comfort.

-**Efficiency assist** is a standard system that helps the driver to drive preemptively and save energy.
 ### Safety systems

 The Nissan Ariya SR has a **lane-keeping** assistant as a standard system.
 This system helps to prevent the car from getting out of its lane.
 In addition, the system warns the driver if the vehicle leaves the driving lane.

-**Side/blind spot assist** is a optional driver assist system.
+**Side/blind spot assist** is a standard driver assist system.
 This side assist system helps to detect traffic in blind spots.
+### Driving Automation

+With the ProPILOT  level 2 system, you get the following driving automation features.
+- Adaptive Cruise control.
+- Autosteer: keeps the car in your lane and slows down if needed in traffic.
+The system limits how long you can drive without touching the steering wheel.
+- Automatic parallel parking. (optional)

 ## Transportation capabilities